arshluthra0/Assignment1ASP.NET/README.md

 --Added List view page for product catalog and available to access for users only.

---Add at least 10 product items when seeding the database .
+1811- Then I added more than 10 product items when seeding the database .

+To be honest seeding them was much more easier than I thought it would be.
+XP

+Done for the day!

+2021-10-10

---using Entity framework core code first approach
+2204- While using the Entity framework core code first approach I succeded in making alot of changes

 --Migeration will help to create table and seed the data as well

---Added Azure deployment
+0133 For Adding Azure deployment I even had to enter my card details so that in the future Microsoft can cut the fees of azure membership.

+P.s.- I really hope they don't charge me for fidling with small little things in azure.
+HAHAH

+2021-10-12
+This was the part that ate up almost all of my time.
+After a milenia of errors and debugging
-Required Dependency to communicate with DB and enables commands for Migration:
+I had fulfilled the Requirement of Dependency to communicate with DB and enables commands for Migration:
  -- Entity framework core
  -- Entity framework SQLite
  -- EntityFrameworkCore Tools

+ Annndd Finally my ASP.NET 5.0 Core Web App is ready to be submited.

+ I really hope you like my work.
+Hoping for a positive responce from your side, thanks.